junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Jim Elkins at the Slick Jim's Saloon (been here longer than God) <= Cas meets him 20y ago

+### Summary

+The plan was simple -- get the phoenix's ashes and get out.
+But when do things ever go easy for them?
+High noon comes and goes, and Dean finds himself stranded in the Wild West with no way home -- and no sign of Cas.

+Castiel fights hard.
+Time is fluid and never easy to navigate, especially with his grace bleeding out and an archangel on his tail.
+The sign of Sunrise, Wyoming is finally in sight, but Dean is not here.

+The past is vast, the clock is slow -- they're taking the long way home.

+### Promo material

+Long Way Home

+By JuneSirius | @junesirius
+Art by Anne | @hexentaenzerin

+Coming to Ao3 on (LEAVE THIS BLANK)

+Rated General | 10,000 words | No Archive Warnings Apply

+Summary:

+The plan was simple -- get the phoenix's ashes and get out.
+But when do things ever go easy for them?
+High noon comes and goes, and Dean finds himself stranded in the Wild West with no way home -- and no sign of Cas.

+Castiel fights hard.
+Time is fluid and never easy to navigate, especially with his grace bleeding out and an archangel on his tail.
+The sign of Sunrise, Wyoming is finally in sight, but Dean is not here.

+The past is vast, the clock is slow -- they're taking the long way home.

+Preview Snippet:

+"So, you boys finally decided to move on?"
+Elkins eyes their looks.

+Dean has a red bandana wrapped around his mouth, Sam a black one.
+They've changed into new shirts and pants -- new for them, old for the clothes -- dirt and stains making them look exactly like the rest of the folks in the place.

+The look of a pilgrim, Dean realizes.

+He doesn't nod or shake.
+Just strides straight into the room, heading directly for the bartender they've grown familiar with over the past few days.
+Dean lets out a breath, tasting a tad of bitterness lingering on the tip of his tongue.

+Drawing the pistol from the holster at his waist in a smooth swing, he fires three shots into the ceiling.
+Some girls scream behind him, he knows Sam must also have his gun drawn, aimed somewhere.

+Elkins looks at him, reaching for something underneath the bar stand.
+Supposedly a shotgun.

+"I wouldn't suggest that."
+Dean shifts his aim toward him.
+The bartender stops moving, hands slowly rising.

+"What's this about?"
+The old man is still surprisingly calm, not even showing much curiosity.

+Just how many gangsters has he run into before?
+Dean finds himself wondering.

+"What every outlaw around here wants," he says, aiming for a deep, grave voice.
+"You got any hidden treasure around here?
+Gold would do too."

+"At least leave me a name to pass your story along?"
+Elkins reaches for a side drawer.
+The gold he offers includes some of the very pieces they paid for their meals over the past few days.
+Dean has to push down the unease.

+"Eastwood.
+Clint Eastwood.
+Best gunner in the western world," Dean tells him.

 ## Main

 ### Act 1 (Dean stuck in Sunrise)(Sunrise, 1861, Dean&Sam)